Advaxis Inc. (ADXS) – Don’t Be So Quick to Call it Dead

 The top institutional shareholder in the company is Renaissance Technologies, LLC with over 6.07 million shares valued at $2.12 million.
 The investor’s holdings represent 5.08% of the ADXS Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Blackrock Inc. with 0.87 million shares valued at $0.3 million to account for 0.73% of the shares outstanding.
 The other top investors are Vanguard Group, Inc. (The) which holds 0.81 million shares representing 0.68% and valued at over $0.28 million, while Geode Capital Management, LLC holds 0.48% of the shares totaling 0.57 million with a market value of $0.2 million.

-Advaxis Inc. (NASDAQ: ADXS) is 112.22% higher on its value in year-to-date trading and has touched a low of $0.26 and a high of $1.57 in the current 52-week trading range.
+Advaxis Inc. (NASDAQ: ADXS) is 124.98% higher on its value in year-to-date trading and has touched a low of $0.26 and a high of $1.57 in the current 52-week trading range.
 The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
 Here’s what analysts think will happen to its price in the coming time.
-The ADXS stock was last observed hovering at around $0.78 in the last trading session, with the day’s loss setting it -0.04% off its average median price target of $5.00 for the next 12 months.
-It is also 85.2% off the consensus price target high of $5.00 offered by 1 analysts, but current levels are 85.2% higher than the price target low of $5.00 for the same period.
+The ADXS stock was last observed hovering at around $0.74 in the last trading session, with the day’s gains setting it 0.04% off its average median price target of $5.00 for the next 12 months.
+It is also 84.4% off the consensus price target high of $5.00 offered by 1 analysts, but current levels are 84.4% higher than the price target low of $5.00 for the same period.

-The stock witnessed a -11.89% loss in the last 1 month and extending the period to 3 months gives it a 92.21%, and is -12.18% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 9.58% over the week and 11.53% over the month.
+The stock witnessed a 2.28% loss in the last 1 month and extending the period to 3 months gives it a 104.83%, and is 4.32% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 7.89% over the week and 11.16% over the month.

 Advaxis Inc. (ADXS) Analyst Forecasts